 - The required investment amounts in the various Portugal Golden Visa investment types to be raised

-- Capital Transfer option will increase from €1 million to €1,5 million
+- Capital Transfer option increased from €1 million to €1,5 million

 - The real estate investment route locations to only cover property investments made in low-density areas within Portugal